Packaging in e-commerce: Roles, responsibilities, best practice

 Packaging has long served as a major champion and differentiator for brand marketing on the shelf, yet it has been an overlooked area of e-commerce marketing, with much of the focus being put upon sales and advertising.
 Customers who receive attractive looking packaging from a brand are much more likely to share their purchase on social media, giving invaluable free publicity as well as loyalty from that customer.

 The increase in packaging from e-commerce comes with challenges.
 As policymakers and consumers both seek the most environmentally-friendly solutions, how do packaging companies achieve the perfect balance of goods arriving in a pristine condition, with minimum economic and environmental cost?

-Educating consumers to reduce, reuse, and recycle packaging from e-commerce goods they receive is a growing priority.
-And attention should be further focused on return policies being open to mis-use.
+Educating consumers to reduce, reuse, dispose and recycle packaging from e-commerce goods they receive is a growing priority.

 EURACTIV invites you to this Stakeholder Forum to discuss roles, responsibilities and best practice in e-commerce packaging.

 - Can packaging facilitate the growth of e-commerce?

 - Is 100% recyclability of e-commerce packaging achievable?

 - How are consumers influencing packaging developments?
 What role for consumer incentives?